 I’m in love with autumn so far this year.
 While I think most people prefer warm summer days when the sun is shining, I’m happiest with chilly mornings, misty rain, and cozy evenings.
 Plus, the sunsets have been absolutely magical lately, and I’m lucky enough to be able to watch them from my small balcony.
-I can be so cheesy sometimes.

 This weather also reminds me of when I worked in the high-tech world.
 My 9 to 5 schedule (or more like 9 to 9) left me exhausted and hoping for storms on the weekend so I’d have an excuse to finally stay home and bake.
 Things have obviously changed quite drastically since then, and now that my work is all about baking, I’m usually looking for excuses to get out of the kitchen.